Thomas Francis Bourke: Fenianism

 At the Fenian Convention in Philadelphia in October 1865, a split occurred amongst the Fenians which pitted Fenian President John O'Mahony, who favoured the Fenians dedicating themselves to a rebellion in Ireland, against William R. Roberts, who favoured the Fenians invading and capturing parts of Canada, which would then be held to ransom against the British Empire.
 Bourke sided with O'Mahoney, believing an invasion of Canada was doomed to failure.
 Nonetheless, Roberts' faction seized control of the Fenians at the convention, paving the way for the Fenian Raids of Canada.

-In May of 1866, following his escape from prison back in Ireland, the President of the IRB James Stephens arrived in New York City.
+In May 1866, following his escape from prison back in Ireland, the President of the IRB James Stephens arrived in New York City.
 Stephens attempted to reassert control over the American Fenians and made Colonel Thomas J. Kelly his deputy.
 Both Stephens and Kelly pushed for the Fenians to focus on an immediate rebellion in Ireland.

 1867 Rebellion

-In January of 1867, Bourke, alongside many other Irish-American Fenians, sailed from New York to London, with the aim of taking part in a rebellion in Ireland that spring.
+In January 1867, Bourke, alongside many other Irish-American Fenians, sailed from New York to London, with the aim of taking part in a rebellion in Ireland that spring.
 Bourke convened in London with Fenian commanders Thomas J. Kelly, Gustave Paul Cluseret, and Godfrey Massey.
 Bourke was updated of their plans and assigned to Tipperary as his area of control for the rebellion.
 Bourke arrived in Ireland on February 8.
 Bourke's hopes of actually achieving a successful rebellion were doubtful, with the Fenians hopelessly divided between whether to attack Ireland or Canada, but nonetheless, Bourke was amongst those who felt honour-bound to attempt a rebellion in his native land.
 The original date for Stephens' planned uprising in Ireland was 11 February, but this was postponed due to British awareness of the plan.
 On 18 February Bourke was interviewed by the police in Clonmel.

 The Fenian Rising of 1867 eventually started in early March but proved almost immediately a disaster.
 The rising was poorly organised, not well supported or armed, and most of the American contingent (who were planned to act as officers) were intercepted at sea by the British.
-Bourke, for his part, assembled a group of local Fenians at Kilfeakle, Co.
-Tipperary, before marching to Bansha, seizing arms on the way.
+Bourke, for his part, assembled a group of local Fenians at Kilfeakle, County Tipperary, before marching to Bansha, seizing arms on the way.
 At Bansha they cut the telegraph wires and tore up some railway tracks before proceeding to Ballyhurst Fort, where they were confronted by members of the 31st (Huntingdonshire) Regiment of Foot.
 Bourke's untrained and ill-armed men were quickly routed and Bourke himself was injured in a fall from his horse and captured.